Sources: US stops ex Colombia warlord’s deportation to Italy

 But he’s been held in federal custody ever since as Colombia’s government fights to have him returned to continue with truth and reconciliation efforts that stalled in 2008 with the extradition to the U.S. of 14 warlords, including Mancuso, the former top commander of the United Defense Forces of Colombia, or AUC.

-Just a week ago, Justine Department attorneys reaffirmed before a Washington, D.C. federal court the Trump administration’s pledge to remove Mancuso to Italy no later than Sept.
+Just a week ago, Justice Department attorneys reaffirmed before a Washington, D.C. federal court the Trump administration’s pledge to remove Mancuso to Italy no later than Sept.
 4.

 Attorneys for Mancuso went to court seeking to force Attorney General William Barr to carry out the April 15 order removing Mancuso to Italy, arguing that that U.S. Immigration and Customs Enforcement had “illegally detained” their client beyond the maximum 90 days allowed for the removal of aliens.